NewGit1999/AirBnB_clone/README.md

-Each task is linked and will help you to:
+Each task is linked and will help to:

 * put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances
 * create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file